-While abandoned places can sometimes seem cold and lifeless, Mother Nature's takeover makes these dilapidated ruins look even more spectacular than their original state.
+While abandoned places can sometimes seem cold and lifeless, Mother Nature's takeover makes these dilapidated ruins look even more breathtaking than their original state.

 Gouqi Island, China

 South of China’s famous Yangtze River estuary lies the Shengsi archipelago of 400 islands.
-One of them, Gouqi Island, seems to have been lost to time.
-Once a bustling little fishing village, the rise of new industries like shipbuilding and tourism meant that few people stayed to fish.
-Today, ivy and vines cover the quiet alleys, creeping up the walls and roofs of abandoned houses, inns, and even schools.
+One of them, Gouqi Island, seems to have been completely forgotten by time.
+Once a bustling little fishing village, the rise of new industries such as shipbuilding and tourism meant that few people stayed to fish.
+Today, ivy and vines cover the quiet alleys, creeping up the walls and roofs of abandoned houses, inns and even schools.
 Although no longer used as a fishing village, Gouqi Island has become a tourist attraction that can only be reached by ferry.

 Hotel del Salto, Colombia